renan-bueno/aws-resource-inventory-automation/README.md

    * Visual Studio Code or another code editor.
 2. Create four S3 Bucket.
    * Create three S3 bucket to store all the CSV files generated across different accounts for EC2, RDS and S3.
 This bucket's name should be consistent in the Python code and CloudFormation templates.
-   * Create a fourth bucket to upload the python zip files.
+   * Create a fourth bucket to upload the python codes in zip format, one for each resource.
 Make sure to matched the buckets name on the cloudformation template.
 It will be parametirezed once the cloudformation template is submited.

      Example: ```aws s3api create-bucket --bucket centralized-bucket-name --region your-region```.